The Green Card: Everything You Need to Know

 Can I sponsor myself for a Green Card?

 In most cases, individuals cannot sponsor themselves for a Green Card.
-However, there are some employment-based categories that allow self-petitioning.
+The sponsorship process typically requires a U.S. citizen or permanent resident to act as a petitioner and submit a petition on behalf of the applicant.
+However, there are some employment-based categories such as EB-1A and EB-2 that allow individuals to self-petition for a Green Card.

 Can I apply for a Green Card if I am not currently in the United States?